Multidisciplinary artist, Japan

 Believing that visual media include not only physical properties but also some inherent essences, Hagoromo aims to leave the interpretation of his imagery more undefined and up to the imagination, in a way that allows people to conjure their own reminiscences and imaginations, expanding upon his concept of “textural memory.”
 Realizing that memory is constantly re-imagined, his way of working through images and memory offers a possibility at overcoming trauma and complexes.

-July 29 and 30 2017 Okamoto will present his installation “Ich habe noch nicht mal gefrühstückt,” at SomoS.
+July 29 and 30 2017 Okamoto will present his installation “Ich habe noch nicht mal gefrühstückt,” at SomoS exhibtion space.
 By way of drawing a psychogram of a distinctly East-German brand of authoritarian paternalism, it applies a Japanese gaze to German-style anxiety.

 Born in Nagano, Japan 1990, Okamoto obtained his BA in Contemporary Sociology, majoring in Philosophy, from Wako University, Tokyo.
 Afterwards, he spent three years working at Zeit-Foto Salon in Japan, a photography gallery, where he deeply cultivated his interest in images and thus decided to pursue his Master of Fine Art at Tokyo University of the Arts.